barionleg/cesium.wiki.gs/CZML-Content.md

 ### ellipse.rotation

-The angle from north (clockwise) in radians.
+The angle from north (counter-clockwise) in radians.

 **Property Name**: `rotation`